yusacetin/yuasm/README.md

 ### System Overview

 The architecture operates on 256 general purpose registers.
 Why so many?
 I wanted to have 32 but I also wanted the program binaries to be easily readable in hexadecimal so I didn't want to split up a hexadecimal digit into different fields.
 The high number of registers enables registers to be used as variable storages in small programs instead of the memory.
-Values can be written to and read from registers using all common addressing modes.
+Values can be written to and read from memory using all common addressing modes.

 ### Syntax